MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Start-Service.md

 ## NOTES

+This cmdlet is only available on Windows platforms.

-* You can also refer to `Start-Service` by its built-in alias, `sasv`.
+- You can also refer to `Start-Service` by its built-in alias, `sasv`.
 For more information, see [about_Aliases](../Microsoft.PowerShell.Core/About/about_Aliases.md).
-* `Start-Service` can control services only if the current user has permission to do this.
+- `Start-Service` can control services only if the current user has permission to do this.
 If a command does not work correctly, you might not have the required permissions.
-* To find the service names and display names of the services on your system, type `Get-Service`.
+- To find the service names and display names of the services on your system, type `Get-Service`.
   The service names appear in the **Name** column, and the display names appear in the **DisplayName** column.
-* You can start only the services that have a start type of Manual, Automatic, or Automatic (Delayed Start).
+- You can start only the services that have a start type of Manual, Automatic, or Automatic (Delayed Start).
 You cannot start the services that have a start type of Disabled.
 If a `Start-Service` command fails with the message `Cannot start service \<service-name\> on computer`, use `Get-CimInstance` to find the start type of the service and, if you have to, use the `Set-Service` cmdlet to change the start type of the service.
-* Some services, such as Performance Logs and Alerts (SysmonLog) stop automatically if they have no work to do.
+- Some services, such as Performance Logs and Alerts (SysmonLog) stop automatically if they have no work to do.
 When PowerShell starts a service that stops itself almost immediately, it displays the following message: `Service \<display-name\> start failed.`